Kcav18/stock-analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

+There are several advantages to refactoring code.
+Some of those are as follows:

+- Refactoring can make the code easier to understand for the original developr and for anyone else that needs to view the code later on.
+- Refactoring can make the code run much faster.
+- Efficiency: can make the code run in fewer steps and uses less memory.

+There are also several disadvantages to refactoring code.
+Those are listed below:
+- Refactoring can be time consuming!
+You will have to retest lots of functionality.
+- You run the risk of creating bugs and "breaking code" that was already working.

 ### How do these pros and cons apply to refactoring the original VBA script?

+It was time consuming!
+Trying to learn and understand VBA to write the code for the beginning of the module took some time.
+I was so excited to have the code written and to be "done"!
+Then the refactoring came along and it was time consuming to learn new methods of doing the same thing.
+I also messed up a few times...which caused my code to stop working for a little while.
+The advantage though is that it definitely ran faster after the refactoring!
+It also made it more efficient and eventually easier to understand.